aashishdugar/LeetCodeSolutions/README.md

 A compilation of all Java/Python solutions to all the LeetCode problems I have personally solved.
 These solution were optimal or near optimal(i.e in the upper 95% of the solutions) at the time of solving.
 However as solutions improve and evolve, plus the run-time is dependent on the the freedom of the server w.r.t requests to compile, the result may not quite be the same for you.
 Not much variation however!

 I just thought it would be a great way to see all the solutions at once if a question is in your mind and you dont want to access the site constantly.
 Just a simple consolidation of them.
-As said above, these are personally solved, so while I haven't solved them all, I'll keep updating this as I finish more.
+As said above, these are personally solved, so while I haven't solved all the LeetCode questions, I'll keep updating this as I finish more.

 * Link - https://leetcode.com/problemset/all/